In these Booking Conditions "we", "us", "our" and "the Company" means North Yorkshire Coast Holidays.

 13. These Terms and Conditions

-These Booking Conditions were updated in September 2019 and the prices and booking conditions supersede all previous editions.
+These Booking Conditions were updated on 23 January 2023 and the prices and booking conditions supersede all previous editions.
 Prices and booking conditions may be superseded by subsequent editions.

 North Yorkshire Coast Holidays